DziriM/DinnerBooking/README.md

 :warning: This solution intentionally remains incomplete, serving solely as a demonstration of constructing a resilient infrastructure.

+⚠️ This solution deliberately forgoes the implementation of security best practices, as it is intended solely as a demonstration project.

 Greetings and welcome to our public GitHub repository.

 Here, we embark on a meticulous endeavor to construct a robust REST API, meticulously adhering to the tenets of Clean Architecture and Domain-Driven Design (DDD) from inception.